 Fair value– the term used by accountants to refer to the correct valuation of assets for financial reporting purposes — shouldn’t be taken at face value by fund managers or investors when comes to cryptoassets.

-Anyone who comes to the table unprepared for a potential dispute is foolish as shown in a recent lawsuit involving Polychain Capital, the US’ largest cryptofunds.
+Anyone who comes to the table unprepared for a potential dispute is foolish as shown in a recent lawsuit involving Polychain Capital, the US’ largest cryptofund manager.
 Despite making a killing on his investment, an investor sued Polychain asking for more information on the grounds that some of the assets were not valued correctly.
-Polychain did win the case but not after a year of litigation.
+Polychain did win the case, but only after a year of litigation.